mota494/LINUX-config/README.md

 > [!Note]
 > You don't need any sudo permissions to install the config

+Requiremets:
-- Any nerd font of your liking i recommend using [this](https://www.nerdfonts.com/) website
+- Any nerd font of your liking i recommend using [this](https://www.nerdfonts.com/) website to get your font
 - ZSH installed and set as main terminal
 - GNU Wget